Understanding Longitudinal Analysis

 But how can we be sure that one event led to the other?

 For some questions we will be able to carry out a controlled experiment - that is, we can vary the treatment received by two or more groups of people who are identical in all other respects but this isn’t always possible or ethical.
 Does breastfeeding improve child development?
 It isn’t ethical to randomly allocate children to be breastfed or not.
-Does a bad neighborhood make someone more likely to commit criminal acts?
-It isn’t practical set the ‘badness’
+Does living in a particular area make someone less likely to commit criminal acts?
+It isn’t practical to set the geographic location of neighborhoods.

-The only answer is to use observational studies which observe the strength of the relationship between X and Y without manipulating the relationship.
+The best method for answering these types of questions is to use observational studies which observe the strength of the relationship between X and Y without manipulating the relationship.
 But this to has its own problems.
 If we measure X and Y at the same time and the relationship is strong, how do we know that X caused Y and not vice versa?